theAgingApprentice/aaChip/README.md

 ## Releases
 * We use the [SemVer](http://semver.org/) numbering scheme for our releases.
-* There is no stable release of this library at this time.
+* The latest stable release is [v1.0.0](https://github.com/theAgingApprentice/aaChip/releases/tag/v1.0.0).

 ## Examples
 There is an